thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 has been reinforced and the work on standardizing a secure and interoperable firmware update mechanism has made substantial progress, see {{?RFC9019}}.
 RFC 7925 recommends to use a software / firmware update mechanism to provision devices with new trust anchors.
-This approach does, however, only address the distribution of trust anchors and not end-entity certificates or certificates of subordinate CAs.
+This approach only addresses the distribution of trust anchors and not end-entity certificates or certificates of subordinate CAs.

-The use of device management protocols for IoT devices, which often include an onboarding or bootstrapping mechanism, has also seen considerable uptake in deployed devices and these protocols, some of which are standardized, allow distribution and updates of certificates on demand.
+The use of device management protocols for IoT devices, which often include an onboarding or bootstrapping mechanism, has also seen considerable uptake in deployed devices.
+These protocols, some of which are standardized, allow for the distribution and updating of certificates on demand.
 This enables a deployment model where IoT device utilize end-entity certificates with shorter lifetime making certificate revocation protocols, like OCSP and CRLs, less relevant.
 Whenever certificates are updated the TLS stack